qiaochloe/csci-0300-demo/README.md

-# cs300: dev environment
+# CS 300: development environment

 This repo contains a minimal dev environment setup for CS 300.
+In particular, it provides the scripts to create the course Docker container.

 ## Getting started